The following article originally appeared on the

 Cain Able News Features and Releases

 web site, which is hosted by the Harvard Graduate School of Education.
-You can also see a 1977 documentary, A Blind Teacher in a Public School,
+You can also see a 1977 documentary,

 which was part of David Ticchi's doctoral thesis.
 It was his personal contribution, he writes in the thesis, "to the struggle for enlightenment in the area of the blind as public school teachers of the sighted."
 It ran on the Public Broadcasting System (PBS).